How to fix brown patches in your lawn

 Your entire yard does not have a uniform soil composition.
 There are areas sandier than others and some areas have richer organic matter and clay.
-Since your lawn depends on the soil for water and nutrients, when you lawn is deprived of water those areas with sandy soil are the first to be effected and stressed and turn brown.
+Also some areas in your lawn may get more sun than than other areas.
+Sunny areas need more watering time.

-These brown spots will start after the grass blades shrivel or wilt and turn brown if your sprinklers are not delivering the minimum amount of water.
-Most Florida grass such as St. Augustine grass, Centipede grass and Carpet grass will withstand a drought that last a few weeks.
+Will cause brown spots after the grass blades shrivel or wilt.
 For extended droughts that last more than a few month, brown spots will increase and the grass will eventually die.

 Pests Make a Home in Brown Spots